-Benoît Frund, 43, will continue in his role as Vice Rector with responsibility for the sustainability policy as well as campus management and development.
+Benoît Frund, aged 43, is beginning his second five-year term of office as Vice Rector for the sustainability policy alongside campus management and development.

 Vice-Rector for "Sustainability and Campus"